Flood management: River defenses

 In many countries, rivers are prone to floods and are often carefully managed.
 Defenses such as levees, bunds, reservoirs, and weirs are used to prevent rivers from bursting their banks.
 A weir, also known as a lowhead dam, is most often used to create millponds, but on the Humber River in Toronto, a weir was built near Raymore Drive to prevent a recurrence of the flood damage caused by Hurricane Hazel in October 1954.

 The Leeds flood alleviation scheme uses movable weirs which are lowered during periods of high water to reduce the chances of flooding upstream.
 Two such weirs, the first in the UK, were installed on the River Aire in October 2017 at Crown Point, Leeds city centre and Knostrop.
 The Knostrop weir was operated during the 2019 England floods.
 They are designed to reduce potential flood levels by up to one metre.

 Coastal defenses

-Coastal flooding has been addressed with coastal defenses, such as sea walls, beach nourishment, and barrier islands.
+Coastal flooding is addressed with coastal defenses, such as sea walls, beach nourishment, and barrier islands.

 Tide gates are used in conjunction with dykes and culverts.
 They can be placed at the mouth of streams or small rivers, where an estuary begins or where tributary streams, or drainage ditches connect to sloughs.
 Tide gates close during incoming tides to prevent tidal waters from moving upland, and open during outgoing tides to allow waters to drain out via the culvert and into the estuary side of the dike.
 The opening and closing of the gates is driven by a difference in water level on either side of the gate.